 | Registration | BACP #00993851 |

-Sessions are available for gay men across the UK at a weekly or fortnightly frequency.
+Sessions are available across the UK at a weekly or fortnightly rhythm.
 There is no minimum commitment.
-The first session is a clinical assessment — a genuine conversation about what you’re carrying and what you’re hoping changes.
+The first session functions as a clinical assessment, a working conversation about what you are carrying and what you want to shift.
 The work begins there.